Anzhc/Cherryscraper/README.md

 # Cherryscraper
 Just a simple small tool to help with dataset gathering.
 Google Web Store is taking too long to approve extension, so im releasing it as is.
+### Currently supported sites
+Danbooru, Safebooru, Gelbooru, Realbooru, yande.re, chounyuu, e621, tbib, sankakucomplex, rule34, derpibooru, yandex, nozomi, knowyourmeme.
+Like half of those were added as per suggestions on Civitai discord, so, feel free to ask for your favorite sites that are not covered yet.

 ## Install
 Google approved extension, so you also can get it from official store page - https://chrome.google.com/webstore/detail/cherryscraper/dmgibfaenicepbmjcbejibgbaohfkido?hl=en-GB&authuser=0
 (Google - up to date, pushed v2.1)